ets-labs/python-dependency-injector/docs/advanced_usage/index.rst

 done during every call of decorated callable.

-``@inject`` decorator takes only argument that is supposed to be an ``objects.injections.KwArg`` injection.
+``@inject`` decorator takes only argument that is supposed to be an ``dependency_injector.injections.KwArg`` injection.

-Any Python object will be injected *as is*, except *Objects* providers, that will be called to provide injectable value.
+Any Python object will be injected *as is*, except *Dependency Injector* providers, that will be called to provide injectable value.

 Example: